 Rolling out ahead of the upcoming 2021 football season, Caesars Sportsbook is the final result of these consolidation efforts.
 It will be operated on William Hill’s Liberty sports betting platform.
 The new app was designed to incorporate Caesars Rewards as the company’s customer loyalty program.

 The majority of existing Willian Hill sportsbooks will be rebranded as Caesars Sportsbook.
 In states that require in-person registration at retail sportsbooks for online access, the app will be called Caesars Sportsbook by William Hill.
-This list includes Nevada, Illinois and the District of Columbia.
+This list includes ones in Nevada, Illinois sportsbooks, and Washington DC sportsbooks.

 In most other states with legal online sports betting, the app will be marketed as Caesars Sportsbook.
 William Hill will continue to operate retail sportsbooks that are not part of the Caesars Rewards program.